BoardRoom People Expertise: Payroll Client Story

 • the same as an existing business name already approved by the Accounting and Corporate Regulatory Authority (ACRA);

-• undesirable ie., names which are vulgar, obscene or offensive; and
+• undesirable names that are vulgar, obscene, or offensive; and

 • prohibited by order of the Minister for Finance.